Deiby Flores

-Deiby Aldair Flores (born 16 June 1996) is a Honduran professional footballer who plays as a defensive midfielder for Saudi Pro League club Al-Najma and the Honduras national team.
+Deiby Aldair Flores (born 16 June 1996) is a Honduran professional footballer who plays as a defensive midfielder for Girabola club Petro de Luanda and the Honduras national team.

 Club career

 Born in San Pedro Sula, Flores made his debut for F.C.
 Motagua in the Liga Nacional de Fútbol Profesional de Honduras on 12 January 2014, coming on as a substitute for Irvin Reyna in a 1–0 away win against Deportes Savio.

 On 24 February 2015, Flores joined Major League Soccer club Vancouver Whitecaps FC on a one-year loan with a transfer option.
-He made is debut on 28 March 2015, coming off the bench for Gershon Koffie against the Portland Timbers in a 2–1 home win.
+He made his debut on 28 March 2015, coming off the bench for Gershon Koffie against the Portland Timbers in a 2–1 home win.
 On 18 January 2016, Vancouver signed Flores from Motagua on a multi-year contract after making his loan move permanent.

 On 9 August 2016, Flores returned to Motagua on a temporary loan deal until 31 December 2016.
 The following 12 July, he was loaned to Motagua again, this time until 30 June 2018.

 On 2 July 2018, Flores was waived by Vancouver.

 Flores returned to Major League Soccer in January 2024, signing with Toronto FC.

 On 19 August 2025, Flores signed with Saudi Pro League side Al-Najma.